kemitchell/goldplate/README.md

-Contract boilerplate for The Golden State.
+Plain-English contract boilerplate for The Golden State.